Silambam: Training

 The first stages of Silambam practice are meant to provide a foundation for fighting, and also preparatory body conditioning.
 This includes improving flexibility, agility, and hand-eye coordination, kinesthetic awareness, balance, strength, speed, muscular and cardiovascular stamina.

 Weapons

 Silambam's main focus is on the bamboo staff.
 The length of the staff depends on the height of the practitioner.
 Ideally, it should just touch the forehead about three fingers from the head, typically measuring around 1.68 meters (five and a half feet).
 Different lengths may be used depending on the situation.
 For instance, the sedikuchi or 3-foot stick can be easily concealed.
 Separate practice is needed for staffs of different lengths.
-Listed below are some of the weapons used in Silambam.
+Silambam encompasses the use of a wide range of traditional weapons, including: